khazixi/awakening-db/README.md

 The only problem is its text based.
 In this sqlite databse, I am attempting to create a sqlite equivalent of all the data on Serene's Forest, such that it may be used programtically and perfomantly for other people's applications.

+## Database

+You should be able to copy paste the database into your projects because its sqlite.

+The `main.py` script is provided so that you are able to generate all the correct data from Serene's Forest.